istio/istio.io/content/en/docs/examples/microservices-istio/logs-istio/index.md

 ---
 title: Logging with Istio
 overview: Collecting and querying logs.
 weight: 72
 ---

-Logs and monitoring are important aspects of microservices architecture and are crucial to support transitioning to the microservices architecture style.
+Logs and monitoring are important aspects of microservice architecture and are crucial to support transitioning to the microservices architecture style.
 Other requirements include rapid provisioning and rapid deployment, according to [this article](https://aadrake.com/posts/2017-05-20-enough-with-the-microservices.html).

 With Istio, you gain monitoring and logging of the traffic between microservices by default.
 You can use the Istio Dashboard for monitoring your microservices in real time.